diracdeltafunk/SmallCategories/Readme.md

 > ./countcats_split.sh n k

+or

+> ./countcats_hypersplit.sh n k

 which accomplishes the same task, using less disk space (but potentially twice as much memory).
-To run the above command for all 0≤k≤n≤N, run
+To run `./countcats.sh n k` for all 0≤k≤n≤N, run

 > ./gen_full_database.sh N